Clemgou/ThermometerCryo/README.txt

 TO DO:
+	- Relevant error management when resistance measurement fails.
+Currently returning last maesured value, but in most case it would be more interesting to have a default value (nan, or None by expl) that will not break the temperature conversion fonctions either.
         - ResistanceProbe_class using a stream package
         - Make Conversion functions that are more versatile (accept np.arrays), and without optimization algorithms
         - combo box to display all temperature plot in parallel